Read Sunday’s Entry

-When he found that the tree indeed had no fruit he lowered himself from the branches and his hand dropped like a weight to his side.
+When he found that the tree indeed had no fruit, he lowered himself from the branches.
+His hand dropped like a weight to his side.
 He turned his disappointed eyes away from the tree and fixed his attention on the golden-topped crest of the Temple gleaming through the distance in the morning sun.

 “May no one ever eat fruit from you again!” he said.

 I had followed his gaze to the Temple and thought he was referring to it, when the rustle of leaves drew my attention back to the tree.
-It was the tree he had cursed and it had withered; dead.
+It was the tree he had cursed and it had withered.
+It was dead.

 We were shocked into silence.
 Peter had questions written all over his face, but he could not form any of them into words.

 Peter pointed at the tree instead, and barked out, “Rabbi, your curse has killed it.”